Sending mail outside the European Union (EU)

 Please note that these limits do not apply to alcohol and tobacco goods where both excise duty and import VAT may be charged.
 It is not permitted to send alcohol and tobacco products into the UK from another EU country unless prior arrangements have been made to account for the excise duty.

-For more details please read the Royal Mail guide to receiving goods from overseas.
-You can also check the HM Revenue & Customs guide to Shopping on the Internet.
+For more details please check the HM Revenue & Customs guide to Shopping on the Internet.

 Welcome to our help centre